 - Any bulk items placed in the street will be collected.
 The Solid Waste program user will be billed for the entire cost of the pickup plus the cost of any fines.

-- Brush will only be collected if it is in the parkway (area between sidewalk and curb) or in a garbage can (no bags, boxes, yard bags, etc.)
+- Bulk waste will only be collected if it is in the parkway (area between sidewalk and curb).
+Crews will not collect bulk waste stored in plastic bags, boxes, yard bags or other unapproved containers.

 - Sod, dirt, concrete, rock, or shingles can be collected curbside, but Solid Waste Program users must make arrangements with Public Works.
 The collection charge for sod, dirt, concrete, or shingles will depend on

 the material and size of the job.
 Call Public Works at (309) 434-2225 for an estimate and to arrange for collection.
 The charge is $50 for 35 pounds or less and $100 per bucket (about 2.5 cubic yards) for more than 35 pounds.

 Below is a list of acceptable and unacceptable items for bulk waste disposal.
 For information on how to dispose of specific items, visit the RecycleCoach page, download the RecycleCoach app available on the App Store and Google Play, or contact Public Works at: 309-434-2225.

 Appliances are collected by a private company, but the company is dispatched through Public Works.
 Call Public Works at (309) 434-2225 for an estimate and to arrange for collection.
 Alternatively, Solid Waste Program users may drop appliances off at the Public Works Drop-off Facility.
 Appliances include stoves, refrigerators, freezers, washers, dryers, microwaves, dehumidifiers, air conditioners and water heaters.
 Refrigerators and/or freezers must have doors removed and cannot contain food or bulk waste.